lsimediasarl/AcrylicPaint/README.md

 You can call the EasyPaint activity with the following extra

     file (String)
     points to a file which will be used as the backgound.
-When saved, the activity closes and the file ic updated to contain the drawing.
+When saved, the activity closes and the file is overwritten to contain the drawings.

 ## Installing